 Smartcar and the toll-based mobility services provider emovis partner to provide a fair and sustainable road usage charge program to vehicle owners in Utah.
-Since January 2020, Smartcar’s hardware-free mileage verification API has helped simplify the program’s onboarding experience and increase conversions.
+Since January 2020, Smartcar’s hardware-free mileage verification API has helped simplify the program’s onboarding experience and increased conversions.

 Fuel tax revenue decreases